Signs of Stroke

-Keeping the top of the body higher than the lower part, such as by elevating the head of the bed, can reduce pressure in the brain and is standard practice for patients with ischemic stroke.
-However, this practice also lowers blood pressure in general, which may be dangerous for patients with massive stroke.
+Keeping the top of the body higher than the lower part, such as by elevating the head of the bed, can reduce pressure in the brain and is standard practice for people with ischemic stroke.
+However, this practice also lowers blood pressure in general, which may be dangerous for people with massive stroke.

 Monitor the Heart

-Patients must be monitored using electrocardiography to check for atrial fibrillation and other heart rhythm problems.
-Patients are at high risk for heart attack following stroke.
+People must be monitored using electrocardiography to check for atrial fibrillation and other heart rhythm problems.
+People are at high risk for heart attack following stroke.

 Control Blood Sugar (Glucose) Levels

 Elevated blood sugar (glucose) levels can occur with severe stroke and may be a marker of serious trouble.
-Patients with high blood glucose levels may require insulin therapy.
+People with high blood glucose levels may require insulin therapy.

 Monitor Blood Coagulation